§ 8801 Legislative findings; purpose.

 (b) "Dormitories" shall mean buildings or portions thereof containing rooms which are provided as residences for overnight sleeping for individuals and all residential occupancies for student housing owned by the schools, colleges or universities.
 This definition does not apply to residential occupancies used exclusively for staff or faculty residences.

 (c) "Equipped throughout" means installed in the common areas as well as in the areas utilized for sleeping within a dormitory.

 § 8803 Dormitories to have automatic fire suppression systems, compliance rate.

-All buildings used as dormitories, in whole or in part, to house students at a public or private school or public or private institution of higher education within the State shall be equipped throughout with an automatic fire suppression system in accord with the provisions of this chapter within 7 years of enactment.
-This provision also requires the retrofitting of all existing buildings used as dormitories, in whole or in part, which do not have an existing automatic fire suppression system within 7 years of enactment.
+All buildings used as dormitories, in whole or in part, to house students at a public or private school or public or private institution of higher education within the State shall be equipped throughout with an automatic fire suppression system in accord with the provisions of this chapter by July 9, 2009.
+This provision also requires the retrofitting of all existing buildings used as dormitories, in whole or in part, which do not have an existing automatic fire suppression system by July 9, 2009.

 § 8804 Rules and regulations promulgation by State Fire Prevention Commission.

 All fire protection systems as required under the provisions of this chapter shall meet the minimum standards and specifications of the State Fire Prevention Regulations as promulgated by the State Fire Prevention Commission.

 § 8805 Office of the State Fire Marshal to assist with plan review and technical assistance.

 The office of the State Fire Marshal shall assist educational institutions with dormitories in their compliance with this act in accord with § 6612(l)(1)b. of this title.